 Santa and presents are fun, and there are fun events that only come around once per year.
 And the time with family…well, it’s what memories are made of.

 But this isn’t all there is.
 There’s so much more

 I have had so much fun writing a series on artists and art history over the past few weeks!
-There are still a lot of artists I’d like to get to, and I’m working on some unit studies that will be available soon.
-(Keep an eye out for my store, which is currently in development!)… Continue reading 10 Amazing Art Picks for Your Homeschool!
+There are still a lot of artists I’d like to get to, and I’m working on some unit studies, two of which are already available in my store.
+In the meantime though, I wanted to share some of my favorite art… Read More

 Have you ever stood in front of one of those “hidden picture” works – the ones that are supposed to have a dolphin hidden in the field of flowers or something like that?
 I’ve never quite been able to figure those out, but I have always had a thing for optical illusions.
 Those are the basis of the Op Art… Read More